diegoadolf/copypipe/README.md

 # copypipe
 CopyPipe - Use QR-Codes for quick and simple copy-paste across disconnected devices!

 This project is at the stage of a proof-of-concept.
-Feel free to use as you please.
-I provide no guarantees this software will work without errors.
-I am not liable for any damages cause by this software.
+It requires to run over HTTPS as it uses webRTC.
+Run it on two or more devices to copy data via QR-Codes.